RobbieJennings/nix-config/docs/nixos-options.md

-Whether to enable enables silent boot with breeze theme\.
+Whether to enable silent boot with breeze theme\.